Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Datasets and Models

 In this section, we provide the specific description of models and datasets evaluated in our work.
-And we provide the performance of each model on each dataset.

 We evaluate the following LRMs: \begin{packeditemize} \item \textbf{GPT-oss-20B} \citep{agarwal2025gpt}: An open-source large reasoning model with 20B parameters, designed as a general-purpose backbone for multi-step reasoning tasks. \item \textbf{DeepSeek-R1-0528-Qwen3-8B} \citep{guo2025deepseek}: A distilled variant of DeepSeek-R1 based on Qwen3-8B, post-trained with chain-of-thought supervision.
-It achieves state-of-the-art performance among open-source models on mathematical reasoning benchmarks. \item \textbf{DeepSeek-R1-Distill-Qwen-32B} \citep{guo2025deepseek}: A 32B-parameter distilled model obtained by transferring reasoning abilities from DeepSeek-R1 into the Qwen2.5-32B backbone, yielding strong performance across multiple benchmarks. \item \textbf{QwQ-32B} \citep{qwq-32b}: A medium-sized reasoning model from the Qwen series, competitive with other state-of-the-art reasoning-focused models on math and logical reasoning tasks. \end{packeditemize}
+It achieves state-of-the-art performance among open-source models on mathematical reasoning benchmarks. \item \textbf{DeepSeek-R1-Distill-Qwen-32B} \citep{guo2025deepseek}: A 32B-parameter distilled model obtained by transferring reasoning abilities from DeepSeek-R1 into the Qwen2.5-32B backbone, yielding strong performance across benchmarks. \item \textbf{QwQ-32B} \citep{qwq-32b}: A medium-sized reasoning model from the Qwen series, competitive with other state-of-the-art reasoning-focused models on math and logical reasoning tasks. \end{packeditemize} For the sampling settings, we use greedy decoding to ensure reproducibility of results.
+For the maximum sequence length, we follow the specifications in the HuggingFace model cards: 128k for GPT-oss-20B, 64k for DeepSeek-R1-0528-Qwen3-8B, and 32k for both DeepSeek-R1-Distill-Qwen-32B and QwQ-32B.

 We evaluate the following Math datasets: \begin{packeditemize} \item \textbf{AIME'25} \citep{aime2025}: The 2025 American Invitational Mathematics Examination.
 It consists of 30 integer-answer questions with increasing difficulty, used as a challenging benchmark for mathematical reasoning.